Odwalla-J/ODCON2/README.md

 [DIY Lightgun](https://discord.com/invite/hVU49XuuPv "https://discord.com/invite/hvu49xuupv")
 [OpenFIRE](https://discord.com/invite/ZnGaVaRcFg "https://discord.com/invite/zngavarcfg")

-**While following along with the guide below I strongly suggest users to test as they go along to prevent having to completely disassemble the gun at a later step.**
+**While following along with the guide below I strongly suggest users to test their gun as they go along to prevent having to completely disassemble the gun to troubleshoot at a later step.**

 ---